 Transportation

-Fishing license
+Fishing License

-If you will be fishing inside Yellowstone National Park, you will need a fishing permit specific to Yellowstone National Park.
-A Montana state fishing license is not valid when fishing inside Yellowstone National Park.
-A Yellowstone National Park fishing permit is required.
+If you will be fishing inside Yellowstone National Park, you will need a separate fishing permit specific to Yellowstone National Park.
+A Montana state fishing license is not valid when fishing inside Yellowstone National Park - a Yellowstone National Park fishing permit is required.
 Since Yellowstone is a unique, heavily protected ecological area that spans three different states, there are specific seasons and regulations for fishing inside Yellowstone National Park that may differ from Montana or other bordering states.
 Be sure to carefully read the Yellowstone Park Fishing Regulations before your trip.
 Yellowstone Park fishing permits currently cost $40 for 3 consecutive days, $55 for 7 consecutive days, or $75 for the season and are set by the government so they can change.
 Children 15 or younger may fish without a permit if they are fishing under the direct supervision of an adult who has a valid park fishing permit.
 Children 15 or younger may obtain a free permit that must be signed by a responsible adult.
 With this permit, a child can fish without direct adult supervision.
 The accompanying adult is responsible for the child's actions and must ensure the child complies with all fishing regulations and provisions.

 At its most simple, the cost to go fly fishing is minimal compared to some other pastimes like golf, skiing, snowmobiling, four-wheeling, and even conventional fishing.
 With so much water that is easily accessible for fly fishing in Montana, the cost of a Montana fly fishing trip truly is as varied as our waters.
 Whether you plan to fish with a Montana fly fishing guide, splurge on an all-inclusive lodge or overnight camping trip, or go-it-all-your-own, there is a fly fishing trip in Montana that can fall into any budget.